 - 5. Work out how the Local Plan supports the equestrian case and refer to it specifically, giving the paragraph number or similar exact point of reference in the document. - 6.
 Comments, suggestions or objections raised at public consultations are not usually officially noted so you should always submit a formal written objection or intention of support.
 (This may be by email.) - 7.
 An individual letter carries far more weight than a signature on a petition.
 Petitions have some value but ensure you respond as an individual as well.
-Alternatively, a common approach is a templated letter, replicated, signed and submitted by many, which, so long as it raises genuine and legitimate planning issues should carry appropriate weight.
+A common approach is a templated letter, replicated, signed and submitted by many, which, so long as it raises genuine and legitimate planning issues, can carry some weight but individualised responses are best.